 A student interested in earning graduate credit, but who is not an applicant for a graduate degree at Troy University, may be admitted as a "Special Student" with the approval of the Dean of the Graduate School or his/her designee.
 Admission may be granted to qualified students holding a baccalaureate degree or higher from a regionally accredited or equivalent foreign institution or to students in good standing at another regionally accredited or equivalent graduate school (official copy of transcript must be provided).
 Should a student apply later and be accepted to a degree program, a limit of six semester hours will be considered for credit toward the degree.
-It is the responsibility of the student to observe the limitations imposed on credit hours, coursework, and transfer of credit.
+Graduate students may earn no more than six semester hours of grades below "B" (See Academic Suspension).
+It is the responsibility of the student to observe the limitations imposed on credit hours, grade point average, coursework, and transfer of credit.
 Special students may not be admitted at a later date on a temporary admission.
 Credits taken in Special Admission status by students who are found not to be in good standing at their previous institution will be voided with the posting of no grade "NG" by the Registrar.
 Doctoral students are not eligible for special admission status.